 - Listen.
 Ask your managers what they need, and listen to their answers.
 Each manager will have their own perspective on the situation -- good, bad or otherwise.
 And depending on their approach, they may need different things from you.
 It's best not to assume how the situation is affecting them; let them share their experience and needs so you can tailor your approach to supporting them.

 - Communicate frequently.
 Strong leadership inspires everyone.
 Ask your managers to find out what people need to hear from their local managers and what they want to hear from the top.
-Position your support around areas like accountability and quality, and encourage efforts to keep everyone engaged and connected while remote.
+Position your support around areas like accountability and quality, and encourage efforts to keep remote teams engaged and connected.

 - Expand technology support.
 Even your most tech-savvy manager will be dealing with a variety of technical difficulties if they are not used to working remotely.
 Ensure your technology team is ready to assist managers and their teams.
 Open all available resources to keep work occurring from anywhere and everywhere.

-Although many managers are leading their teams from a distance for the first time, they can succeed if they keep the fundamentals of excellent management in mind -- and if they have the support from you, their leader.
+Although many managers are leading remote teams for the first time, they can succeed if they keep the fundamentals of excellent management in mind -- and if they have the support from you, their leader.
 A positive mindset, a listening ear and greater flexibility can make all the difference in a time of crisis.

 Explore other resources for supporting managers and their teams: